chunky-dev/docs/ChunkyDocs/docs/getting_started/index.md

 #### macOS

-Notes - On M1 equiqed macs, which are aarch64 (ARM based), Rosetta 2 enables an emulation, of sorts, of x64 macOS applications.
+Notes - On M1 equipped macs, which are aarch64 (ARM based), Rosetta 2 enables an emulation, of sorts, of x64 macOS applications.
 Please ensure both JDK and OpenJFX have matching architectures.
 We recommended native aarch64 however x64 performance should be similar.
-Furthermore there are many other issues and bugs that are difficult to resolve.
+Furthermore, there are many other issues and bugs that are difficult to resolve.
 Please ask for assistance and we will try our best.

 <span>4.</span> Open the `Terminal` and run the following commands (while fixing the .zip name):